shoichiaizawa/git-github-sandbox/README.md

 ### TODO-4: Not important, Not urgent

 - [ ] Fix errors on existing jekyll projects
-- [ ] Find a decent version control software for design projects
 - [ ] Test [PSD viewing and diffing](https://github.com/blog/1845-psd-viewing-diffing) in this test repository
 - [ ] Install f.lux on iPhone
 - [ ] Read though http://www.codenewbie.org/